serve-and-volley/atp-world-tour-tennis-data/README.md

 This repository contains Python scripts that scrape tennis data from the <a href="http://www.atpworldtour.com/" target="_blank">ATP World Tour</a> website, as of Dec 2016.
 <br />
-(Note: If the site does a redesign, then these scripts will no longer work.)
+(Note: If the site layout is redesigned, then these scripts will no longer work.)

 ## How to execute the script
 The following Python script: